RobertZetterlund/intro-to-ai/assignment3/report.md

     <p align="center">Figure 20: The clusters created when using different values of eps and minPts for DBSCAN.<p>
 <p>

 In this case, we would argue that dbscan more accurately finds 3 clusters than kmeans did.

-We notice that even though the distribution of GLY-points is quite similiar to the general distribution, the clusters created by both DBSCAN and k-means are very different from the general clusters.
+We notice that even though the distribution of GLY-points is quite similiar to the general distribution, the clusters created by both DBSCAN and k-means are quite different from the general clusters.
+For example, k-means found 4 clusters for GLY whilst it found 3 general clusters.
+In DBSCAN the red and the green cluster from the general clusters (see figure 10) looks very different from the yellow and green cluster in figure 20.

+We note however that the clusters found from GLY are much more alike the general clusters than the clusters found from PRO.
+For example, in DBSCAN (GLY) with 3 clusters, the bottom left cluster (red) is very similar to the bottom left cluster in the general clusters found by DBSCAN.

+This seems reasonable as the the distribution of GLY-points are a lot more similar to the general distribution than the distribution of the PRO-points.